Resourcio-Community/Python-resources/README.md

 # Python-resources

-This is an awesome project about Python resources. ⚡
+This is an awesome repo about Python resources. ⚡

 Resources are added frequently! ⚡